LeadHaste

 It asks a question.
 A question creates an open loop in the reader's brain.
 They want to close it, and the only way to do that is to open the email. "selling EV's?" lands differently than "We help EV dealerships book more demos."
 The question compels.
 The statement gets scrolled past.

 It creates curiosity.
-The reader doesn't have enough information to evaluate the email without opening. "your airbnb listing" gives nothing away - but it says: this is specifically about you.
-Worth ten seconds to find out what it means.
+The reader doesn't have enough information to evaluate the email without opening. "your airbnb listing" gives nothing away — but it says: this is specifically about you.

 It's personalized enough to feel written for that person.
-Not just their first name - anyone can mail merge.
-Real personalization references their business, their industry, or their situation. "accepting more patients?" only makes sense if you're sending it to a clinic.
-The specificity signals that someone did their homework, and specificity gets opened.
+Not just their first name — anyone can mail merge.
+Real personalization references their business, their industry, or their situation.

 Subject Line Length Benchmarks